 Nicole specializes in historic preservation and related issues.
 She is readily familiar with historic preservation laws and policies at the national, state and local levels, and has specific expertise in the historical development of Los Angeles and mid-century architecture and design.
 Nicole successfully defeated a City of Los Angeles Historic-Cultural Monument nomination for a 1960s resource building at the Cultural Heritage Commission, and defeated the nomination of a 1960s resource building at City Council.
 She has also consulted with property owners and trustees regarding potential historic designations.

 She has also worked on numerous projects subject to the jurisdiction of the California Coastal Commission and successfully settled a Coastal Commission appeal against a Malibu shopping center.
 Nicole has worked on numerous regulatory approval processes required for different land uses across the region, and is often brought in to work with neighbors to gain approval and/or settlement of difficult issues.

 Nicole graduated from the University of California, Berkeley, and attended Georgetown University Law Center in Washington, DC.
 She is an adjunct professor at the University of Southern California, where she teaches Planning Law and Entitlement at the Sol Price School of Public Policy and the Lusk Center for Real Estate.
 Nicole is also a licensed real estate broker, and is a member of the Board of Trustees for the Saban Community Clinic.
+Nicole also acts as an expert witness for planning-related issues.
 She lives in the San Fernando Valley with her husband, Stuart Waldman, children, and rescue labs, Max and Roxy.
 Click here to contact Nicole.